allenai/hierplane/README.md

 ## Usage

-There are three ways to use `hierplane`:
+There are two ways to use `hierplane`:

 * [In a web page, without dependencies](#web)
 * [In a web application that uses ReactJS](#web-react)